 Gym swim programs and WorkCover If you have suffered an injury related to your employment and you have lodged and had accepted a WorkCover claim, the WorkCover insurer may pay for a gym/swim program for you.
 In order to have the insurer pay for a gym or swim program,...

-Does WorkCover cover contractors?
-WorkCover does cover contractors in certain instances in the event they suffer an injury, illness or a condition related to their employment.
-Contractors are not automatically covered by WorkCover, however.
-Whether a contractor is...
+Does WorkCover cover contractors after injury?
+Summary WorkCover does cover contractors in certain instances in the event they suffer an injury, illness or a condition related to their employment.
+Contractors are not automatically covered by WorkCover, however....

 WorkCover and the first certificate of capacity The first WorkCover certificate of capacity that a person obtains in relation to their WorkCover claim must not exceed 14 days (in most cases) and must be issued by a medical practitioner.
 This page will look into first...